Polish Brethren: 1602–1638: Racovian Academy

 Their biggest cultural centres were Pińczów and Raków, site of the main Arian printing press and the university Racovian Academy (Gymnasium Bonarum Artium) founded in 1602 and closed in 1638, which trained over 1000 students.

 1658: Expulsion

 The Brethren never participated in the Sandomierz Agreement of 1570 between different Polish Protestants.
-The Minor Church in Poland was dissolved on July 20, 1658, when the Sejm expelled the Socinians from Poland after a series of 17th-century wars known as the Deluge in which Protestant Sweden invaded Poland since the Btethren (like almost all other non-Catholic Christians) were commonly seen as Swedish collaborators.
+The Minor Church in Poland was dissolved on July 20, 1658, when the Sejm expelled the Socinians from Poland after a series of 17th-century wars known as the Deluge in which Protestant Sweden invaded Poland since the Brethren (like almost all other non-Catholic Christians) were commonly seen as Swedish collaborators.

 The Brethren were exiled in three directions and found asylum in the following regions: